 Offender Future Potential

 The negative impact that having a criminal offense has on future employment and travel is significant.
-An offender who accepts responsibility for their transgression and actively pursues reconciliation through a court diversion such as restorative justice, may receive a police record with a determined active period.
-Examples of which are: Theft under $5,000.00 – file purge date of 5 years, Mischief under $5000.00 – file purge date of 5 years, Assault (not power based) – file purge date of 8 years.
+An offender who accepts responsibility for their transgression and actively pursues reconciliation through a court diversion such as restorative justice, may receive a police record with a determined purge date period.

 The exact purge date is determined by the RCMP and may take into consideration additional offenses, but a police file does not have the same negative impact on the future positive aspirations of the offender that would be the case of a criminal record.

-In addition to the initial 20 hour training program, successful facilitators are mentored through a process of 5 formal referrals.
+In addition to the initial 20 hour training program that is provided by CDRJS, successful facilitators are mentored through a process of 5 formal referrals.
 During each of the forums in the mentorship phase, the applicant takes on increased responsibility and is provided with referrals with increased complexity.

 After the initial training and the guided experience, a formal recommendation is forwarded by CDRJS to the Restorative Justice Program Director, RCMP “E” Division/Government of Canada – Crime Prevention Services.